w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/no-repetitive-links.md

 :::tests
 **Procedure**

-For adjacent links that go to the same destination:
+For set of adjacent links that go to the same destination:
-2. Check that only one of the links is in the focus or reading order.
+1. Check that only one of the links is in the focus and reading order.

 **Expected Results**
 - #1 is true.